tylerhunt/brewery_db/README.md

 end
 ```

-If you'd like to use multiple instance of the API with different keys, you may
+If you'd like to use multiple instances of the API with different keys, you may
-instantiate the `BreweryDB::Client` directly and treat those instances the same
+instantiate `BreweryDB::Client` directly and treat those instances the same as
-as the `BreweryDB` module:
+you would the `BreweryDB` module:

 ``` ruby
 brewery_db = BreweryDB::Client.new